facebook/react-native-website/website/blog/2018-04-04-using-typescript-with-react-native.md

 });
 ```

-The first time the test is ran, it will create a snapshot of the DOM and store it in the `components/__tests__/__snapshots__/Hello.tsx.snap` file.
+The first time the test is run, it will create a snapshot of the rendered component and store it in the `components/__tests__/__snapshots__/Hello.tsx.snap` file.
 When you modify your component, you'll need to update the snapshots and review the update for inadvertent changes.
 You can read more about testing React Native components [here](https://facebook.github.io/jest/docs/en/tutorial-react-native.html).

 ## Next Steps